Toward a unified theory for common affine roots of general sets of multivariate polynomials: Introduction

 The paper is organized as follows.
-We start in Section~\ref{secmain} by presenting our main finding regarding (II) and by recalling the footprint bound which addresses (I).
-In that section we also provide a first description of the relationship between these results.
+We start in Section~\ref{secmain} by presenting in Theorem~\ref{theint} our main finding regarding (II) and by recalling various versions of the footprint bound which address (I).
+In that section we also in Remark~\ref{remconnect} provide a description of the relationship between these results.
 To prepare for the proof of the first mentioned result we then in Section~\ref{secclean} treat related problems in the language of error-correcting codes over arbitrary fields.
 In Section~\ref{seccorollary1} as a corollary we then obtain the proof of our answer to (II) which also demonstrates the strong relationship between (I) and (II), and which implies that our answer to (II) is sharp in the case of finite fields.
 Section~\ref{secconclusion} contains concluding remarks.